Database Expert Witness

-We help attorneys with litigation matters involving database and storage technology.
-Our experts have decades of experience in the design, construction, and analysis of database and storage technologies.
-We are well-versed in all types of database technologies, including both SQL and NoSQL databases.
-We understand the tradeoffs between alternative forms of storing data.
-We have used and understand the differences between the various providers of Database Management System Software.
+We assist attorneys with litigation matters involving database and storage technology.
+Each database expert witness in our team has decades of experience in the design, construction, and analysis of database and storage systems.
+We are well-versed in all types of database technologies, including both SQL and NoSQL databases, and understand the tradeoffs between alternative methods of data storage.
+Our experts have worked extensively with various Database Management System (DBMS) software providers and are deeply familiar with their differences.

 We have previously offered testimony as database expert witness on matters involving Oracle, SQL, Microsoft Access, MongoDB, and Apache Cassandra, among others.